 - Manages East Harlem Service Corps and consults with Manager of Volunteers and Interns

 - Ensures the After-School Program is fully enrolled for the academic and summer term while maintaining attendance throughout the year

-- Acts as liaison to Department of Youth and Community Development (DYCD) and Department of Health and upholds compliance
+- Acts as liaison to Department of Youth and Community Development (DYCD) and Department of Health and upholds compliance with partner school

 Student Recruitment and Operations

 - Plans and executes the application and registration process for elementary school students

 - Partners with site operations team to communicate with potential families

 Family, Student and Community Engagement

 - Builds partnerships with key community stakeholders (i.e. subcontractors, partner organizations, athletic leagues etc.) to support the growth and success of the after school program

 - Plans and executes at least eight events per year that lead to an increase in family engagement